 Macrobenthic community structure

 Figure 2.
-Mean number of individuals of Fucus vesiculosus, Fucus serratus and Patella sp. observed over time per slab set in the F. vesiculosus (Fves, A) and F. serratus (Fser, B) areas.
+Mean number of individuals of Fucus vesiculosus, Fucus serratus and Patella sp. observed over time per slab (0.4 x 0.4 m) set in the F. vesiculosus (Fves, A) and F. serratus (Fser, B) areas.
 Error bars indicate standard errors (n = 9)

 First Fucus individuals settled on slabs that were identifiable to the species level were Fucus vesiculosus individuals in both areas (7 and 10 months after the slabs setting in the F. vesiculosus and F. serratus area respectively).
 Their density increased rapidly to reach a mean (± se) of 13 ± 5 ind/slab (28 months after the slabs setting) in the F. vesiculosus area (Figure 2A) and of 15 ± 4 ind/slab (16 months after the slabs setting) in the F. serratus area (Figure 2.B.).
 The F. vesiculosus density then decreased in both areas with mean less than 1 ind/slab since March 2019 (72 months after the slabs setting) in the F. vesiculosus area (Figure 2A) and since March 2018 (61 months after the slabs setting) in the F. serratus area (Figure 2B).